 Advantages of late betting:

-More information - it is obvious.
-In case of placing a bet one or two days before the event, we would have more information regarding the roster, locker room environment and priorities of both teams than we would, placing a bet a week earlier.
+More information - it is quite self-explanatory.
+In case of placing a wager one or two days before the event, we are going to have more information regarding the roster, locker room environment and priorities of both teams than we would, placing a bet weeks in advance.
 Another important thing is that we have the opportunity to compare our punts with the other tipsters', therefore giving us a better idea of what's going on.

 The odds movement - seeing how the market tends to act lets experienced punters respond accordingly.
-Fluctuating odds have helped a lot of smart tipsters to place a winning bet.
+Odds fluctuation have helped a lot of smart punters to place a winning bet.

-Better underdogs odds - the perfect strategy for the tipsters, who specialise on betting against favourites.
+Better underdogs odds - the perfect strategy for the underdog punter.
 Traditionally, the underdog odds are substantially longer than on an opening day.
 It all happens due to the fact that people place more and more bets on the favourite closer to the kickoff, which has a snowball effect.
 Such market behaviour only works in your favour, if you are looking to back the underdog.
 This happens, once again, due to their odds getting longer, possibly offering your even more value!

 Disadvantages of late betting:

-Shorter favourite odds - just like in the previous point, the closer it is to the event, the more bets are placed on the favourite, leading to the odds shortening, which is very disappointing.
-It is the complete opposite of what we have mentioned in the previous point.
+Shorter favourite odds - just like we have already mentioned above, the closer it is to the event, the more bets are placed on the favourite, leading to the odds shortening, which is very disappointing if you are looking to back the favourite (especially).

 Constant monitoring - you must always be aware of what's going on, therefore dedicating more time.
-You must continuously monitor the situation, read all the news, etc. You also have to be engaged a lot with following all the media because even a small mistake could be a costly one.
+You must continuously monitor the situation and bookmakers in case if there is an unexpected odds swing, etc. You also have to be engaged a lot with following all the media because even a small mistake could be a costly one.